act-rules/act-rules.github.io/_rules/sequentially-focusable-element-has-visible-focus-through-styling-f4e323.md

 ---
 id: f4e323
-name: Focusable element has visible focus
+name: Element in sequential focus order has visible focus though styling
 rule_type: atomic
 description: |
-  This rule checks that each focusable element has visible focus indication
+  This rule checks that each element in sequential focus order has some visible focus indication through styling of elements in close proximity.
-accessibility_requirements: # Remove whatever is not applicable wcag20:2.4.7: # Focus Visible (AA)
-    forConformance: true
-    failed: not satisfied
-    passed: further testing needed
-    inapplicable: satisfied
+accessibility_requirements:
 input_aspects:
   - CSS styling
   - DOM tree